epistler999/Competitive-Programming/00_Know_Before_You_Start/My_Mistakes/README.md

-# Competitive programming is a sport, just like any other sport.
-You walk in to play and try to score, you may fail or you may succeed.<br>
-# Some mistakes which I committed.
-Hope you will get to learn from it.
+<h1>Competitive programming is a sport, just like any other sport.
+You walk in to play and try to score, you may fail or you may succeed.<br>Some mistakes which I committed while playing this wonderfulsport.
+Hope you will get to learn from it.</h1>
 <br><br>

 <h2> 1.
 Focusing too much on the programming language</h2>